 Let’s face it, most of the Android smartphones do not get the latest software update as soon as it launches.

-So, only if you are a Nexus user or a Pixel user, you would get Android updates directly from Google to your device for 2 years (from the release date) and a total of 3 years for security updates.
+So, only if you are a Nexus user or a Pixel user, you would get Android updates directly from Google to your device for two years (from the release date) and a total of 3 years for security upgrades.

-In contrast, you’ll get a much longer time frame of getting software updates such as the iPhone 5 received the iOS 10 update (that’s about 4 years term of getting software updates!).
+In contrast, you’ll get a much longer time frame of getting software updates such as the iPhone 5 received the iOS 10 update (that’s about four years term of getting software updates!).

-So, if you’re someone who does not care about being with Android or iOS but simply getting software updates for a longer time, then the iPhone should be a great choice.
+So, if you’re someone who does not care about being with Android or iOS but simply getting software updates for a longer time, then the iPhone should be an excellent choice.

-Normally, a tech reviewer does not consider the after-sales support quality when rating a product but in the real world, that’s a selling point too.
+Usually, a tech reviewer does not consider the after-sales support quality when rating a product, but in the real world, that’s a selling point too.

 However, if you’re getting an Android device not manufactured by Google, the after-sales support quality would be uncertain.
 Personally, I found Apple’s support service tp be more consistent and responsive (compared to Moto’s Indian support service).